kainlite/tr/priv/posts/2024/02-25-upgrading-k3s-with-system-upgrade-controller.md

 kubectl label node inst-ziim5-k3s-servers k3s-upgrade=true
 ```

-Then we the final bit, the plan for the controller, save this as `upgrade.yaml` and apply it with kubectl:
+Then the final bit, the plan for the controller, save this as `upgrade.yaml` and apply it with kubectl:
 ```yaml
 apiVersion: upgrade.cattle.io/v1
 kind: Plan